saif-corgi/oauth-sdk-go/README-en.md

 cd /example/basic
 ```

-3、Fill in the values of ClientID, ClientSecret, RedirectUri and Scopes of your app into the config structure
+3、Fill in the values of ClientID, ClientSecret, RedirectURL and Scopes of your app into the config structure
 ```go
 import (
   co "github.com/Shoplazza/oauth-sdk-go"